 Before leaving for a long trip, a master puts his servants in charge of his assets according to each man’s abilities.
 His assets are given in the form of “talents” (an ancient currency): 5 talents to the first servant, 2 to the second servant, and 1 to the third servant.

 Upon his return, the master assesses the stewardship of his servants.
 He evaluates them according to how faithful they handled his stewardship, making or not wise investments out of it.
-The master clearly seeks positive returns from the servants’ oversight and is ready to rewards them accordingly.
+The master clearly seeks a positive attitude from the servants’ oversight and is ready to reward them accordingly.

 The first and the second servants who put the talents to work were able to double the assets’ value; as such, the masters judges these two servants as “faithful” and gives them positive praise and reward.